dsdanielpark/Gemini-API/README.md

 5. *(Required for a few users upon error)* If errors persist after manually collecting cookies, refresh the Gemini website and collect cookies again.
 If errors continue, some users may need to manually set the nonce value.
 To do this: Press F12 → Network → Send any prompt to Gemini webui → Click the post address starting with "https://gemini.google.com/_/BardChatUi/data/assistant.lamda.BardFrontendService/StreamGenerate" → Payload → Form Data → Copy the "at" key value.
 See [this image](assets/nonce_value.pdf) for reference.
 </details>

+> [!IMPORTANT]
+>  Try different Google accounts until you find a working cookie.
+Use a fresh browser to ensure no remaining cookie values.
+Use secret browsing mode with independent cookies.
+Results may vary depending on factors like IP and account status.
+Providing the entire set of cookies seems to fix one cookie per account.
+Additionally, once successfully connected with that cookie, it seems to work flawlessly for over three weeks without any errors. *Try various methods until you succeed.
+Experiment in different environments.*

 <br>

 ## Usage